waynodiablo/Oystercard/yelpv1.md

 Models contain all the logic behind the 'nouns' that make up your app.
 In our case, these are going to be restaurants, reviews, etc. They add constraints to on how these objects can behave and tell the app how they should be represented in the database.

-`$ bin/rails g model restaurant name:string description:text rating:integer`
+`$ bin/rails g model restaurant name:string rating:integer`

 Which should generate terminal output something like the following: